-K-Style rain gutters somewhat resemble a stylish crown molding found on interior ceilings.
-Therefore, builders tend to select K-gutters because their profiles blend better with modern architectural trends.
+K Style rain gutters somewhat resemble a stylish crown molding found on interior ceilings.
+Therefore, builders tend to select a K style gutter because their profiles blend better with modern architectural trends.
 Also known as OG or Ogee, K Style gutters account for over 80% of the gutters on homes today.
 They are available in aluminum, copper and galvanized steel.

 We offer 33 different stock colors to choose from.
 Sizes available are .027 and 032 aluminum and in 018 galvanized steel.
 If our colors are not to your liking then all our metal gutters can be custom painted to be a perfect match to your home’s color scheme.

 We custom fabricate all our gutters to the right length right on the job site.
 The finish is durable and resists dirt adhesion so that also means it is moisture resistant too.
 This tough surface prevents unsightly peeling so therefore has greater color retention than other products.
 It’s also easy to clean.

 Prior to the introduction of mobile seamless gutter machines most gutters were in pre-cut sections.
 This was so for easier shipping to a job site.
 Generally available in 20-foot lengths or shorter, the sections often produced unsightly roof lines and were subject to freight damage.
 Even if the gutters arrived without dents, scratches or missing elbows, leads or mitres, they were still vulnerable to leaking and structural weakness at the seams.